Updated January 2017 by Susan Stephenson, www.thebookchook.com

 A similar activity is to improvise a conversation between two people or more using gibberish.
 Both exercises help children focus on non-verbal cues such as facial expressions, body language, intonation and tone of voice to communicate meaning.

 Look out for examples of gibberish in songs for kids to enjoy, too.
 A couple of old ones that come to mind for me are My Friend the Witch Doctor, (Ting Tang, Wallah Wallah Bing Bang) and Mairzy Doats.
-Here’s a Chipmunk version of the witchdoctor song.
 Older children might enjoy reading poems by Lewis Carroll such as Jabberwocky, or The Mad Gardener’s Song.
 Younger ones can listen to the Muppets do Jabberwocky on Youtube.
-If kids enjoy nonsense, another poet they might like is Spike Milligan, whose poem On The Ning Nang Nong has been made into a song you can also find on Youtube.
+If kids enjoy nonsense, another poet they might like is Spike Milligan, whose poem On The Ning Nang Nong has been made into a song.
 These in turn might inspire them to use nonsense words to write their own poetry.
 And if it’s nonsense you’re after, don’t forget the brilliant Edward Lear.

 Substitution is more a habit of thinking than a particular activity.
 With read-alouds, poems and songs, or in conversation, watch out for opportunities to make substitutions.
 This is a great creative thinking activity, encouraging kids to focus on the structures we use in language, and to generate new ideas.
 If you're looking for a way to make drills more fun with younger kids who need to learn sight words or spelling words for school, again try a puppet who seems to stumble, and substitute crazy guesses, and have your children correct it.